Soul

 When you sit down with me, we start by getting oriented.
 I lay a full tarot spread, pull one shadow‑work card, and one animal spirit card.
 That gives me a clear read on the core wound pattern and the direction of the work.
 We talk briefly about your natural “happy place” or meditation space — the inner location where you feel steady and safe.
 That’s where the reintegration will happen later.

 We’ll be seated at a small table, holding hands as our grounding point.
-I work through my hand chakras — the Hasta Chakras, Lalita and Kalavati — to stabilize the field and keep the connection clean while I drop in.
-I put on the ancestral rhythm that drops me into theta and supports the trance‑channel state, the same pattern my line has always used for travel.
+I work through my hand chakras — the Hasta Chakras, Lalita and Kalavati — while using breathwork to open and steady the ond, keeping the field stable and the connection clean as I drop in.

 Once the rhythm settles, I anchor and shift into channel mode.
 My ancestors step in at that point.
 Their role is to help clear out the old density, the stuck emotional residue, and the shadow‑weight that shows up during the journey through your mind‑scape.